-The Google grants program provides organizations categorized as 501(c)3 by the IRS up to $10,000 in free AdWords advertising each month.
-It’s an excellent opportunity to get your group’s message out to a much wider audience and hopefully increase fundraising dollars.
-You’re essentially getting free advertising for your nonprofit organization to drive more traffic to your Website—or to even to sell products—provided 100% of the money raised is used for charitable works.
+The Google grants program provides organizations categorized as 501(c)(3) by the IRS $10,000 in free advertising every month.
+It’s an excellent opportunity to get your message out to a much wider audience and increase fundraising dollars.
+The free advertising works to drive qualified traffic to your website.

-These free Google grants have already been used by hundreds of nonprofits to spread their message across the internet, and those messages are being seen by people who are searching for terms and keywords related to their organization and the work they’re doing.
+The free Google grants have already been used by thousands of nonprofits to spread their message across the internet and those messages are being seen by people who are searching for terms and keywords related to their organization and the work they’re doing.
 The success stories are numerous, showing just how effective the Google grants program can be as an advertising tool.

-- Non-profits cannot buy branded keywords they don’t own.
+- Nonprofits cannot buy branded keywords they do not own.

-- Keywords must have quality scores of 3 or higher.
+- Keywords must have a quality score of 3 or higher.

-- Campaigns must have at least two ad groups with at least two ads running in each.
+- Campaigns must have at least 2 ad groups with at least 2 ads running in each.

-- Accounts also must have at least two sitelink extensions active.
+- Accounts must have at least two active site link extensions.

 - The $2 bid cap can be released on eligible campaigns using the maximize conversion setting.